intel-analytics/ipex-llm/ppml/docs/prepare_environment.md

 ### Key Management Service (KMS) and Attestation Service (AS) Setup
 Key Management Service (KMS) helps you manage cryptographic keys for your services.
 In BigDL PPML end-to-end workflow, KMS is used to generate keys, encrypt the input data and decrypt the result of Big Data & AI applications.
 Attestation Service (AS) makes sure applications of the customer actually run in the SGX MREnclave signed above by customer-self, rather than a fake one fake by an attacker.
 You can choose to use the KMS and AS which PPML provides or your own one.

-BigDL PPML use EHSM as the reference type of KMS & AS, follow the document to deploy EHSM: https://github.com/intel-analytics/BigDL/blob/main/ppml/services/ehsm/kubernetes/README.md
+1. EHSM is one type of both KMS and AS, follow the document to deploy EHSM: https://github.com/intel-analytics/BigDL/blob/main/ppml/services/ehsm/kubernetes/README.md

+2. BigDL also provides its own [KMS](https://github.com/Uxito-Ada/BigDL/tree/main/ppml/services/bigdl-kms/kubernetes#deploy-bigdl-kms-key-management-service-on-kubernetes) and [AS](https://github.com/Uxito-Ada/BigDL/tree/main/ppml/services/bigdl-attestation-service/kubernetes#deploy-bigdl-remote-attestation-service-on-kubernetes) on kubernetes.

 ### Prepare BigDL PPML Docker Image